ShivamBhosale/100DaysOfCode_V2/README.md

 <hr>

 ## Day 54 - Problems on Hackerrank
-Solved a few problem-solving challenges on Hackerrank using Python.
+Solved a few problem-solving challenges on HackerRank using Python.

 <hr>